Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

-Selling a business is a major decision that carries significant tax implications.
-Minimizing the tax impacts of this sale can significantly increase the net profits you make.
+Selling a business is a major decision with significant tax implications.
+Minimizing the tax impacts of this sale can significantly increase your net profits.
 This article explores specific strategies to reduce tax burdens in Quebec and Canada, ensuring a financially advantageous transition.

 Introduction

-Selling a business can be the culmination of many years of hard work.
-However, without proper tax planning, a significant portion of your earnings can be eaten up by taxes.
+Selling a business can be the culmination of years of hard work.
+However, without proper tax planning, a significant portion of your profits can be absorbed by taxes.
 By adopting the right strategies, you can significantly reduce your tax burden and maximize your profits.

 Sales planning